Nethereum/Unity3dSampleTemplate/README.md

 Sample template to get started Unity3d development using Nethereum.
 Unity Version used is 2022.3.21

-##Template structure and projects
+## Template structure and projects

 **Sample.Unity**

-The main unity example project, it includes an example to the openupm com.nethereum.unity package including all the Nethereum main dlls for .net472 and netstandard  https://github.com/Nethereum/Nethereum.Unity.
+The main unity example project including the following code examples:

-Code examples:

 * Output to the log the current BlockNumber using Unity.UI both in Async and coroutines
 * Ether transfer using Unity.UI and coroutines